Free Add-Ons for Pardot and Salesforce Campaign Management

 While you’re likely to place this component on the Campaign object, you can actually place it on any Lightning page!
 The demo video shows a use case for mobile users updating member statuses at a conference (I can imagine this would be so useful for checking attendees into an event also):

-If the run-up to GDPR taught us anything, was that preferences management made most organizations underprepared – I’m not talking about having the right prospects on the right Pardot list, but robust preferences management that records all the required context for all communication channels (how, why, when the individual gave that consent).
+If the run-up to GDPR taught us anything, it was that preferences management made most organizations underprepared.
+I’m not talking about having the right prospects on the right Pardot (Account Engagement) list, but robust preferences management that records all the required context for all communication channels (how, why, and when the individual gave that consent).

 Consent Capture is another Flow template that enables you to manage consents directly on Salesforce using two objects: privacy and data governance (data model available on the AppExchange listing)